bitcointranscripts/bitcointranscripts/tabconf/2024/cluster-mempool-by-murch.md

 Speaker 3: 00:41:18

-Do all your examples assume the same number of vbytes for the transaction and does this take into account the size of the cluster?
+Do all your examples assume the same number of vBytes for the transaction and does this take into account the size of the cluster?

 Speaker 0: 00:41:31